MannLabs/alphapept/README.md

 * AlphaPept workflow and files: Overview of the worfklow, files and column names

 ## Contributing
 If you have a feature request or a bug report, please post it either as an idea in the [discussions](https://github.com/MannLabs/alphapept/discussions) or as an issue on the [GitHub issue tracker](https://github.com/MannLabs/alphapept/issues).
 Upvoting features in the discussions page will help to prioritize what to implement next.
 If you want to contribute, put a PR for it.
 You can find more guidelines for contributing and how to get started [here](https://mannlabs.github.io/alphapept/contributing.html).
 We will gladly guide you through the codebase and credit you accordingly.
-Additionally, you can check out the Projects-page on GitHub.
+Additionally, you can check out the Projects page on GitHub.
 You can also contact us via opensource@alphapept.com.

+If you like the project, consider starring it!

 ## Cite us